 I am a writer and occasional editor.
 My work has appeared in Better Homes & Gardens, First for Women, Woman's World, AOL, YourTango, and various other publications.
-Interests include holistic health/fitness, reading, pop culture, jewelry, astrology, summer, baking, and cooking with lots of veggies and spices!
+Interests include holistic health/fitness, beauty/style, reading, pop culture, astrology, summer, baking, and cooking with lots of veggies and spices!
 I've lived in Chicago, Boston, London, L.A. and Manhattan and now reside in north NJ with my Jersey boy husband.
-In our free time, we frequent BYOB spots, buy overpriced produce (but it's so pretty!) at Whole Foods, and do bizarrely huge loads of laundry.
+In our free time, we frequent BYOB spots, buy overpriced (but so yummy!) eats at Whole Foods, and do bizarrely huge loads of laundry.

 I am a mother, runner, wife, editor, and writer.
 My work has appeared in The New York Times, Parents, Parenting, Runner's World, and many other publications over the years.
 I also make a mean margarita and run races (everything from 5Ks to marathons).

-I live outside of New York City with my husband, two kids (Sam, 6, and Alan, 4), a corpulent cat, and a chihuahua with emotional issues.
+I live outside of New York City with my husband, three kids (7, 5, and 4 months), a corpulent cat, and a chihuahua with emotional issues.

 Hi.
 I'm Kristen.
 Not Krissy.
 Or Kris.
 There's a difference.
 After having kids, I left life as a college music professor and became a writer, sex book author, and host of the CafeMom Studios' show Coffee Shop Confessions.